Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Results and Analysis

+\textbf{Concat22}: a \textit{many-to-many} (2-to-2) single-encoder approach that exploits contextual information from one past sentence, both on the source and the target side;

-\citet{lopes_document-level_2020}'s multi-encoder models perform poorly or even lag behind \kz, as it happens for \textit{-orig} models when trained on IWSLT original data alone.
-Instead, concatenation approaches are very strong, because they do not have extra contextual parameters to train and simply finetune the same sentence-level Transformer architecture on the context-aware task.
-Our splitting strategy proves to be very effective, since \textit{-fromsplit} models outperform \textit{Concat21} using the same amount of training data.
-Moreover, \textit{-fromsplit} multi-encoder models beat the strong \textit{Concat22} on En$\rightarrow$Fr, which has the non-negligible advantage of using also the target-side context, on top of the source-side.
-Finally, we try to train the contextual parameters of \ko{} and \kt{} on the much larger NEIsplit, where sentences are split according to the \textit{middle-split} method, and then fine-tune on IWSLT for comparison.
-Results reported in Table~\ref{tab:neisplit} show further improvements on the anaphoric pronoun translation set, with no BLEU degradation with respect to the baseline.
-Nonetheless, considering the large increase in training data, these improvements seem to be marginal.
-Diminishing returns with the increase of training data could be related to the fact that context-aware models used for the experiments are limited to the source-side context, while target-side context is sometimes key for solving some examples in contrastive test suites.
+Multi-encoder models (\textit{Zhang2018} and \textit{Tu2018}) perform poorly or even lag behind \kz, confirming the difficulty of multi-encoder models to learn contextualization on low resources and without any help against the problem of sparsity.
+Instead, concatenation approaches are stronger, likely because they do not have extra contextual parameters to train and simply finetune the same sentence-level Transformer architecture on the context-aware task.
+This makes them less affected by the problem of sparsity.
+Our splitting strategy proves to be very effective, since both \dr pre-trained models outperform \textit{Concat21} using the same amount of training data.
+Moreover, \textit{K1/3}-\dr beat the strong \textit{Concat22} on En$\rightarrow$Fr, which has the non-negligible advantage of using also the target-side context along the source-side.
+This benchmarking show that multi-encoder models are a viable solution for context-aware NMT, but that they need to be carefully (pre)-trained to harness their capabilities.
+We leave to future works a more detailed comparison between single-encoder and multi-encoder approaches, as well as between \dr and other recently proposed pre-training strategies for context-aware models (e.g., \citet{fernandes_measuring_2021}).